· David Cruz · Schools & Special Education · 7 min read

 The gap between knowing ABA principles and applying them consistently in a busy classroom is real.
 Special education teachers, paraprofessionals, and related service providers juggle dozens of students, shifting schedules, and competing demands.
 Paper-based data collection adds friction.
 Inconsistent measurement undermines the very decisions that should be data-driven.

-This is where digital data collection tools become more than convenience.
-They become infrastructure for implementation fidelity.
+This is where data collection apps become more than convenience - they become infrastructure for implementation fidelity.
+TallyFlex was built for exactly this: standardized behavior tracking that works during instruction, not after it.

 The Implementation Fidelity Problem

-Research consistently shows a disconnect in special education settings.
-Teachers and paraprofessionals may understand ABA concepts - reinforcement schedules, antecedent modifications, data-based decision making - but applying them correctly during instruction is harder than it appears.
+The disconnect in special education settings is well-documented: staff may understand ABA concepts - reinforcement schedules, antecedent interventions, data-based decision making - but maintaining procedural fidelity during instruction is harder than it appears.

 Consider a paraprofessional working with three students simultaneously.
 One student needs frequency data on hand-raising.
 Another needs interval recording for on-task behavior.
 A third requires ABC data every time aggression occurs.
-Traditional paper methods fail here.
+Paper methods fail here.
 The cognitive load is too high.
 Data quality suffers.

 When data quality suffers, decisions suffer.
 And when decisions suffer, student outcomes suffer.

-Paper data sheets work in controlled clinical settings with one-to-one ratios.
+Paper data sheets were designed for controlled settings with predictable schedules and one-to-one ratios.
 Schools rarely have that luxury.
 Typical challenges include:

 Multiple students, one adult.
 A paraprofessional or special education teacher often supports 3-8 students simultaneously.
 Paper systems designed for individual clients don’t scale.